When people are considering making a major purchase, they usually look at it in terms of payments rather than total

 Based on this theoretical example here are some key takeaways I’d see.

 I bet this couple didn’t realize that every day they pay two twenty dollar bills just to live in the house they’re living in.
 It is cheaper than a hotel and probably a lot nicer.

 This couple spends $40.00 a day on their two cars which is just as much as they spend on their rent/mortgage.
 After all, cars are more than just the monthly payment.
 You have to include gas, insurance, maintenance and other costs, too.

-If so, they could almost double their fun money if they cancelled their cell phones or their cable/internet/home phone package.
+If so, they could almost double their fun money if they canceled their cell phones or their cable/internet/home phone package.
 Alternatively, this theoretical couple could cut down on their food spending by not eating out as often.

 Are their cell phones really worth as much to them as their home cable and internet?
 Do they need both?
 They could easily get cheaper cell phone service using Republic Wireless.
 Our phone bill is just $20 per month per line.

 How awesome would it be if the couple wasn’t spending $25.00 a day on car payments?
 It is possible.
 They just have to keep their cars after they are paid off and save up and pay cash for their next cars.

 The List Of Ideas Could Go On For Quite A While

 The big takeaway is that when numbers are larger, sometimes we lose perspective on how much things cost relative to each other.
 When it is broken down into smaller pieces sometimes it is easier to see the big picture.

 If you want more reasonable numbers that are closer your budget I have a novel idea… do this exercise for your budget.
 You may be surprised at what you see.

 Have you done this exercise before?
 Are you doing it now?
 Either way, were you surprised at any of your per day numbers?
 While I don’t expect anyone to list them below, general comments would provide some great insights.